 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 If you have additional questions about the drug laws in Indiana, click on the following links below to learn more:

 Drug laws carry stiff penalties and collateral consequences.
-If you or someone you know has been arrested and charged with a drug crime in Indiana, whether misdemeanor or felony, you are best advised to seek legal assistance right away.
-A skilled criminal defense attorney can review your case, advise you on the law, and even defend you in court.
-Get a
+If you or someone you know has been arrested and charged with a drug crime in Indiana, whether it's classified as a misdemeanor or felony, it's best to contact a local drug crime lawyer who can review your case, advise you on the law, and defend you in court, if necessary.

 Contact a qualified attorney.